zmlka/atrap/_static_pages/curriculum.markdown

       **Rostislav Svacha** that might explain the above.
 1. The present, part 1
     * The current moment is split into two tracks.
-This session is abut those who fundementally believe the value of things (ie: what is important is the properties of things in themselves)
+This session is abut those who fundamentally believe the value of things (ie: what is important is the properties of things in themselves)
     * This is the tendency towards understanding.
     * **Phenomenology**, **Deconstruction**, **Linguistics**, and almost all